niccikaufman/niccikaufman/README.md

   </p>

 ## 📒 Follow me on my journey to becoming a software engineer!
-- 🌱  I’m learning intermediate Javascript and CSS.
+- 🌱  I’m learning intermediate JavaScript and CSS.
 - 🍕  My current project is a single page online pizza ordering site.
 - 😄  Pronouns: they/them/she/her